The Ledge

 I don't think you've lost anything.
 I think you're just having a panic attack.

 He tries to envision the sparkling room of the other shore again, but no longer can.
-The contact has been severed.
-He can no longer reach into the gap.
+The rip has been papered over.
+He can no longer reach in.
 He feels, irrevocably, that he has failed.
-How much that wanted to but could not be said in the moment, and now that he cannot remember his impressions how much more easily words come.
+How much that wanted to but could not be said in the moment, and now that he cannot reach his impressions how much more easily words come.

 FIANCEE